W0lfwang/Bazzite-Desktop-full-Switcher/README.md

 - located at: `/usr/share/applications/bazzite_switcher.desktop`

 ## Other comments
-we add `your_username ALL=(ALL) NOPASSWD: /var/usrlocal/bin/bazzite_switcher.sh` to visudo so we don't have a password prompt.
+we add `your_username ALL=(ALL) NOPASSWD: /bin/systemctl start bazzite_switcher.service` to visudo so we don't have a password prompt.